lammps/lammps/doc/src/pair_mesocnt.rst

 Restrictions
 """"""""""""

-This style is part of the MESONT package.
-It is only enabled if LAMMPS was built with that package.
+These styles are part of the MESONT package.
+They are only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` page for more info.

-This pair potential requires the :doc:`newton <newton>` setting to be "on" for pair interactions.
+These pair styles require the :doc:`newton <newton>` setting to be "on" for pair interactions.

+These pair styles require all 3 :doc:`special_bonds lj <special_bonds>` settings to be non-zero for proper neighbor list construction.

+Pair style *mesocnt/viscous* requires you to use the :doc:`comm_modify vel yes
+<comm_modify>` command so that velocities are stored by ghost atoms.

 Related commands
 """"""""""""""""